Shares slip in Asia after bond yield spike hits Wall St - WTMJ

 AP Business Writer

-Asian shares slipped Friday after surging U.S. bond yields renewed pressure on high-flying technology companies.
+World shares and U.S. futures fell Friday after surging U.S. bond yields renewed selling pressure on high-flying technology companies.

-Tokyo’s Nikkei 225 index dropped as much as 2% and shares fell in most other markets.

 Investors were disappointed with remarks by Federal Reserve Chair Jerome Powell on Thursday when he said inflation will likely pick up in the coming months, though he cautioned that the increase would be temporary and would not be enough for the Fed to alter low-interest rate policies set to help the economy recover from the pandemic.